zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

-# Gen 7 Egg RNG Guide with Masuda and/or Shiny Charm
+# Egg RNG Guide with Masuda and/or Shiny Charm

 _RNG for eggs using Masuda Method and/or with the Shiny Charm_